 1. Zack Snyder Is No Joss Whedon

 Snyder has a very particular style of filmmaking, and his dark vision of the DC comic universe is needlessly bleak.
 In fact, his cinematic universe is so bleak fans have started using the term “grimdark” to describe it.
-Because, god forbid, anyone has a good time watching a Superman movie.
+Because, god forbid, anyone enjoys themselves while watching a Superman movie.

 Compare Snyder films like 300 and Sucker Punch to Whedon’s body of work.
 Whedon’s the genius behind pop culture classics like Buffy the Vampire Slayer and Toy Story (Whedon co-wrote the script, which was nominated for the Academy Award for Best Original Screenplay).
 Whedon directed Marvel’s Avengers in 2012, but he’s also made cult movies and TV shows like The Cabin in the Woods and Firefly.

 Whedon always brings out the best in his cast, and his work is full of enthusiasm and an unironic joy.
-Snyder’s slow-mo action flicks certainly have a lot of enthusiasm, but they’re completely lacking in joy of any kind.
+Snyder’s slow-mo action flicks certainly have a lot of enthusiasm, but they’re completely lacking in joy.

 Take Batman v Superman, the Snyder movie that preceded Justice League.
 At the time of its 2016 release, Variety wrote that “‘Batman v Superman: Dawn of Justice’ wasn’t just a disappointing superhero movie.
 It became a meme, the new symbol of everything that could go wrong in a Hollywood comic book movie.
 It was ponderous and inflated, its logic didn’t parse…and more than that, it oozed the kind of solemnly overripe ‘darkness’ that was meant to signify integrity but was, in truth, laid on with a corporate trowel.”